PrefectHQ/prefect/docs/orchestration/rbac/overview.md

 # Role Based Access Controls <Badge text="Cloud"/>

-Prefect Cloud Enterprise plans come with customizable role based access controls.
+Prefect Cloud has a rich feature set of role based access controls.

 **Roles** are used to denote the permissions a user has as part of a team.

 Roles can be assigned to both users and service accounts.

+Standard plans come with basic role based access controls, which allows users to be assigned a pre-defined role.

+Enterprise plans feature the ability to define and assign custom roles.

-### Default Roles
+### Default Roles (Standard and Enterprise only)

 Prefect Cloud contains three default roles